 I guess I will just have to go eat more basashi goodness to know for sure.

 If you can get over the mental hurdle of imagining yourself chowing down on a little pony, then the “disgusting factor” is relatively non-existent.
 Sure, you may have been taught growing up that eating or even handling raw meat is not something to be taken lightly, but ultimately you are not going to be served something that is going to kill you – so eat it.

 For all my kosher friends out there, basashi is quite literally the opposite of what you would typically be permitted to eat (but hey, at least there’s no dairy), but should you (kosher or not) find yourself willing to take a chance with some exciting new food, then get yourself some raw horse meat.

-Our chef came out to the table and talked with us a bit about Japan and our now consumed meal.
-He was incredibly grateful to falafel-maker-san for having recommended the restaurant to us, and he wished us well on the our continuing Japanese journeys.
+Our chef came out to the table and talked with us a bit about Japan and our now-consumed meal.
+He was incredibly grateful to falafel-maker-san for having recommended the restaurant to us, and he wished us well on our continuing Japanese journeys.